Skip to main content

 4. Content and availability

-The ministry may change, pause, remove, or reframe pages, chat limits, access language, or public features as the site matures.
-The public site is offered on an evolving basis rather than as a fixed forever-contract for every feature currently visible.
+The ministry may change, pause, remove, or reframe pages, chat limits, wording, or public features as the site matures.
+This is a living public ministry site, not a guarantee that every current feature will stay unchanged forever.

 5. Donations, access, and no guaranteed outcomes

-Giving, supporter lanes, credits, and ministry communication should not be interpreted as guarantees of specific results, outcomes, personal attention, or uninterrupted service.
-The site tries to keep those categories plain for that reason.
+Giving, supporter lanes, credits, and ministry communication should not be read as guarantees of specific results, personal attention, or uninterrupted service.
+The point is to keep support, access, and expectation from getting blurred together.

 6. External services